DIY Lapland Trip: 8 Top Tips To Book Lapland On A Budget

 Kuusamo (for Ruka) – Kuusamo airport is 10 minutes from Ruka.

 The key to grabbing cheap flights to Lapland is to book as soon as the flights are released.
-Easyjet don’t have a set schedule of release dates now so the best thing is to sign up to Easyjet to get email alerts.
+Easyjet don’t have a set schedule of release dates now so the best thing is to sign up to Easyjet flights to get email alerts.
+You can grab flights to Lapland for under £100 per person.

 There was absolutely no availability on TUI to fly direct to Kittilä (for Levi) on the days we wanted and we noticed that Easyjet flights to Rovaniemi were £3500 for a family of 4 so we decided to book indirect flights.

-Our flights came to £1800 which is more than we would have liked to have paid but 2021 is a difficult year because there is such limited availability.
+Our flights came to £1800 which is more than we would have liked to have paid but 2021 was a difficult year because there was such limited availability.
 We would expect this to come in at around £1000 or less normally.

 If you need to book indirect flights, the best way to do this is on Skyscanner.
 If you have any flexibility on dates, choose the WHOLE MONTH option which will pull up the fares for each day of the month and you can then pick the most suitable.